 5. Try the 3 Marker Challenge

-Most kids are familiar with the many art challenges found on YouTube, and this one has taken off with kids of all ages.
+Most kids are familiar with the many art challenges found on YouTube, and this one is great for kids of all ages.
 You’ll just need some markers and a few coloring sheets.
 Have kids close their eyes and then choose three markers at random from a pile.
 No matter which ones they picked, they now have to color one of the sheets in completely.
 Children will have fun doing it on their own, but it’s more fun as a competition with a sibling, friend or you.

 Who is it good for?
-The 3 Marker Challenge is great for elementary- to high school-aged kids.
+The 3 Marker Challenge is best for elementary- to high school-aged kids, but really, kids of any age can do it.

 Writing and theater after-school activities for kids